-There is a very interesting physical phenomenon in the physics of archery, known as Archer's paradox.
-When an arrow is released to the left (or right) of a bow and is deliberately aimed off target, it will straighten out during release and hit the target.
-This paradoxical situation is known as Archer's paradox.
-The figure below illustrates this.
+There is a very interesting physical phenomenon in the physics behind archery, known as Archer's paradox.
+When an arrow is released to the left (or right) of a bow its trajectory follows a path that is different from its expected trajectory (as will be explained).

 Physics Of Archery – Analysis Of Archer's Paradox

-Thus, the physics of archery is more than just shooting an arrow at the target.
-One must also account for the oscillation of the arrow during the release.
-In the explanation that follows, more details will be given on what occurs when the arrow is released and why it straightens out.
+Thus, the physics of archery discussed here involves more than just discussing the physics of shooting an arrow at the target.
+The oscillation of the arrow during the release is also discussed.
+In the explanation that follows, more details will be given on what occurs when the arrow is released and why it flies in the trajectory that it does.

 The figure below shows the initial set up, as the archer pulls the string back and is ready to release it.